 If you are using the Macro-Enabled version of ParticiPoll (i.e. you selected “No” to admin install rights on our download page) and PowerPoint has disabled macros or you have accidently disabled them here’s how to re-enable them.
 In PowerPoint, go to File > Options > Trust Centre > Trust Centre Settings and select “Disable all macros with notification” to be asked each time or select “Enable all macros” to always allow macros to run.

-I’ve tested it on my own PC but no results come in
+I’ve tested voting it on my own computer but no results come in

 ParticiPoll only collects results when PowerPoint is in live presentation mode.
 If you stop your presentation to open a browser to test voting then it won’t be counted.
 Either use Alt+Tab to cycle between applications without stopping your PowerPoint presentation or run the voting address on a separate device.